AndreTeixeira1998/overleafwiki/Configuring-Headers,-Footers-&-Logo.md

 ## Footers

-It is possible to customise both the left and smaller right footer which is found on pages like `/project` using the environmental variables `SHARELATEX_LEFT_FOOTER` and `SHARELATEX_RIGHT_FOOTER`
+It is possible to customise both the left and smaller right footer which is found on pages like `/project` using the environmental variables `SHARELATEX_LEFT_FOOTER` and the smaller `SHARELATEX_RIGHT_FOOTER`

 Both expect an array of JSON which will be inserted.